-This week we are talking about Intention.
+Let’s talk about intention.
 I’ve been asked to be more intentional about what I am asking for.
-I’ve always been good about setting goals and achieving goals.
-But something started shifting last year where setting goals became more of an intention setting process than an outcome frame process.
-So with that being said, this week’s (very brief) message is about intention.
-En-JOY!
+How about you?
+I’ve always been good about achieving goals.
+But something started shifting for me last year.
+Setting goals became more of an intention setting process rather than an outcome.
+So with that being said, this week’s message is about intention.
+It is short and sweet.

 “Any act with intention is powerful.
 So it doesn’t matter what type of act it is; really about the intent.
 Intent is not desire, we’ve been getting those two confused.
 Intent moves us more towards actively being a good steward of something (that is) coming into physical form.”